Detailed instructions

 Step 4

 Use the FileReader API to read the content of the IFC file.
 We will assume that the input is a correct IFC file.
 In other words, we will assume that the file contains text.
-That's why we call reader.readAsText(file)
+That's why we call reader.readAsText(file).

 Step 5

-property will handle the actual reading of the file.
+The onload property will handle the actual reading of the file.
 See FileReader.onload for more info.
 Notice that we split each line.

 Step 6